A Short History of the 5G Pioneer Bands

 - It brought “coverage” back centre stage in driving the choice of spectrum bands, which is vital to sustain “mobility”…the very bedrock of a mobile service and its contribution to productivity.
 It has achieved this whilst retaining the thrust towards considerably high data rates and much lower latency.
 It has resulted in a far superior alignment of spectrum bands with market needs.

 - It reversed the mad dash towards mobile band proliferation.
 The focus on the minimum number of bands essential to solve the problems will lead to more efficient smartphones and networks.
+It reversed the mindless pre-2015 mobile industry dash to collect mobile bands like collecting postage stamps.

 - It improved the efficiency of European 5G wireless research projects.